 |Hardiness Zones||3-10 (USDA)|

 Cattail Plant Care

-With the right conditions, you can develop a cattail colony in no time at all.
-They are fast-growing and require little maintenance.
-They do, of course, need the right amount of moisture, though, and they can become invasive if not kept in check in bottomless containers or something similar.
-Their spreading rhizomes can be tough to get rid of once established.
+With the right conditions, in no time at all you can develop a cattail colony that requires little maintenance.
+They do, of course, need the right amount of moisture, and they can become invasive if not kept in check in bottomless containers or something similar.
+Their spreading rhizomes can be difficult to remove once established.
 However, they are a great choice in boggy environments where other plants struggle to survive.

-Cattails need a full sun or partial shade position to thrive.
+Cattails need full sun or partial shade to thrive.
 They can't survive in full shade.

 As you would expect from a marshland species, cattails need a lot of moisture to thrive, and this is the most vital element of their care.
-The soil should be kept wet, and this is why they do best in areas where this can happen naturally.
-These plants can grow in standing water, with some reports suggesting they will still survive even if this is as much as two feet deep.
+The soil should be kept wet, which is why they do best in areas where this happens naturally.
+These plants can thrive in standing water.

 Temperature and Humidity

 Cattails are most commonly found in temperate regions of North America, but they can also grow in subtropical and elevated tropical regions.
 Although young shoots don't cope with frost well, established cattails can handle harsh winters in their dormant state.